department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/notes/notes-brief.md

 - Source
 - Last Updated
 - Sorted by
-- Disclaimer (this is just displayed; there is no label that says "disclaimer"
+- Disclaimer (this is just displayed; there is no label that says "disclaimer")
 - Admission Date
 - Location
 - Admitting Physician
 - Discharge Date
 - Discharge Physician
-- Discharge Summary
+- Discharge Summary (see screen shot later in this document)